 Handle sentimental clothing pieces separately.
 Keep a small box for old concert shirts or team tees you truly love.
 Photograph others, then donate or quilt them to reduce fashion clutter.

 Finish with a storage tune-up.
 Use simple clothing organization: tight stacks, file-fold, or roll for top-view access.
-Hole separations make it easy to maintain a small, purposeful closet.
+Drawer dividers make it easy to maintain a small, purposeful closet.

 Quality over quantity: fabric, fit, and cost-per-wear